Gun Violence Prevention

 DC gun violence prevention strategy was not fully implemented.

 In 2023, DC reached its highest level of homicides in twenty years.
 In December of 2023, the Justice Policy Institute (JPI) cataloged the recommendations from the DC’s gun violence reduction strategy that had not been implemented: the ONSE has shown no signs of increasing the number of violence interrupters.
 While DC did establish the People of Promise Initiative to focus on the 200 individuals identified as ‘high-risk,’ no information has been released on how many people have been served by this program or on the outcome of the program.
 Some of the 200 individuals identified to be at the most risk of violence had been killed by gun violence in the intervening time when the National Institute of Criminal Justice Reform updated the plan in 2023.
-While the gun violence prevention strategy called for a “senior government official to oversee [the] implementation of plan,” no one has been hired or empowered to oversee the plan, and against DC law, the ONSE office has not had a permanent director since May 2023.
+While the gun violence prevention strategy called for a “senior government official to oversee [the] implementation of plan,” no one has been hired or empowered to oversee the plan.

 A racial equity framework to prevent gun violence would call for public health approaches - not punitive approaches.